symfony/symfony-docs/security/multiple_guard_authenticators.rst

 Sometimes you want to offer your users different authentication mechanisms like a form login and a Facebook login while both entry points redirect the user to the same login page.
-However, in your configuration you have to explicitly say which entry point you want to use.
+However, in your configuration you have to explicitly specify which entry point you want to use.

 This is how your security configuration can look in action: